antimatter96/antimatter96/README.md

 ```
 - I’m currently working as a Software Engineer at **BrowserStack**
-- I’m currently 🌱 learning |
+- I’m currently 🌱 learning Go |
-- looking to collaborate on projeccts in |
+- looking to collaborate on projeccts in Go |
 - looking for help with: Go
 ```